beef331/vsbf/README.md

 As the name implies it's a simple binary format.

 Every entry is prefixed with a type, the most significant bit of this type id is whether this is a 'field' value.
-All integers are encoded using leb128 encoding.
+All non 8 bit integers are encoded using leb128 encoding.

 ### Header
 ```